metaplex-foundation/js-examples/paginate-nfts/README.md

 Note that you can find all the code below in this [`pages/index.js` file](./pages/index.js).

-1. **`fetchNFTs` Function is called**
+1. **Create a new Next.js app.**

+   We will be using the [findAllByOwner](https://github.com/metaplex-foundation/js#findallbyowner) method in the Metaplex SDK which will give us the list of NFTs without their JSON metadata loaded.
+This is important because if we had to fetch hundreds of NFTs with their JSON metadata, it will take a lot of time and greatly impact the performance of the application.

+   This example uses a new NextJS app with Metaplex which can be created by following the instructions listed in [Getting Started with Metaplex and Next.js](../getting-started-nextjs).

+2. **Fetch all NFTs of a given wallet without their JSON metadata.**

-   Once the user fills in the wallet address and clicks Fetch button, `fetchNFTs` function is called.
+   Once the user fills in their wallet address and clicks the "Fetch" button, we call the following `fetchNFTs` function.

    ```js
    const fetchNFTs = async () => {